 Discussion Question: Solicit, integrate and summarize student responses to the following questions:

 - Have you ever seen a picture or a movie of astronauts eating in outer space?
 It looks pretty funny, right?
 Why do you think it is so hard for astronauts to eat in outer space?
 (Write student responses on the board; possible answers include: they are homesick, the shuttle is spinning, they do not have a refrigerator, they do not have an oven, there is hardly any gravity, their food is floating around...)

 With the students, come up with a list of foods that would be easy and foods that would be hard for astronauts to eat in space.
 (Make two lists on the board.
 Hard foods might include: spaghetti, cereal with milk, salad, etc. Easy foods might be: tortillas, lollipops, M&Ms.)

 Student Interviews: As students are working in groups on their designs, visit each team and ask what they are learning about engineers as they build.
 (Possible answers: engineers are creative, engineers help people, engineers work in teams, engineers help astronauts, engineers have a design process, etc.).

 NASA Engineering Team Presentations: Have students to choose one team member to present their team's idea to the rest of the class or have both/all team members present together.
 Presentations should explain the problem their team is trying to solve, why they chose a particular design, and any challenges they faced in the engineering design process.

-Students can create their own outer-space salt and pepper shakers using small plastic dropper bottles, salt, pepper, oil and water.
-Dissolve the salt should in water, and suspend the pepper in oil.
+Have students create their own outer-space salt and pepper shakers using small plastic dropper bottles, salt, pepper, oil and water.
+Tips: Dissolve the salt in water, and suspend the pepper in oil.

 - For upper grades, encourage students to make their designs to scale.
 Discuss the numerous iterations that a design goes through before finally being produced and used by the astronauts.